kilpkonn/msc-thesis/main.typ

 This is essential to later understand some of our design choices for implementation later described in @design.

 Let's take a look at some of the popular autocompletion tools and their autocompletion related features to give some intuition of what is the common approach for implementing them.
-We'll be mostly looking at what kind of semantic information the tools used to provide suggestions.
+We will be mostly looking at what kind of semantic information the tools used to provide suggestions.

 ==== Clangd
 Clangd#footnote(link("https://clangd.llvm.org/")) is one of the most used autocompletion tools for C/C++.